kartograph/kartograph.py-old/readme.md

 Again, see readme in svgmap.js directory to get more information.

+### License

+    svgmap - a simple toolset that helps creating interactive thematic maps Copyright (C) 2011  Gregor Aisch

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ### About the Maps

 The maps are taken from [Natural Earth](http://www.naturalearthdata.com) project.

 ![made with Natural Earth](http://www.naturalearthdata.com/wp-content/uploads/2009/08/NEV-Logo-Black_sm.png)